Use the tool below to test the internet speed to your device.

 Note: If there’s a poor connection between your device and the modem, or your device is not capable of achieving your subscribed speed, you may not see accurate speed test results below.

-For more accurate speed test result, if you have a TELUS Wi-Fi Hub download the TELUS My Wi-Fi app to see the internet speed to your modem.
+For more accurate speed test result, if you have a T3200 advanced modem or TELUS Wi-Fi Hub download the TELUS My Wi-Fi app to see the internet speed to your modem.

 For internet 500 Mbps or higher speed plans, follow these steps here.